Historic Commission

 Meetings

 The Historic Commission generally meets at 7 p.m. on the third Tuesday of each month at City Hall.
 All meetings are open to residents.
 You are welcome to attend, share your thoughts, or observe to see if you would like to apply for a position.
-For up-to-date information regarding all of the City’s Boards and Commissions meeting dates, times, and locations, please see the City Calendar.
+For up-to-date information regarding all the City’s Boards and Commissions meeting dates, times, and locations, please see the City Calendar.

 Agendas & Minutes